miekg/20in20.london/md/how.md

 : Our 45 guides will provide a choice of walks to 800 people, or more:
 <!-- bogus -->
 * - High-quality walks or cycle tours
-* - Open to all - young, old and families
+* - Open to all &mdash; young, old and families
 * - Tailor-made for people who are visual impaired or in a wheelchair
 * - The choice of a standard walk or something more exclusive